RichardLiuCode/RichardFirstBrowserExtensions/README.md

 ## Installation
 1. Download the files as zip and extract the file.
+- On the top, click "Code" then click "Download as zip"
 2. Open your browser and go to the extensions setting page, if you use google Chrome go to ````chrome://extensions````  or  if you use Microsoft Edge go to ````edge://extensions````.
 3. Turn on "Developer mode".
 4. Click "Load unpacked" and then upload the files you just downloaded.